Azure/aks-rdma-infiniband/website/docs/configurations/01-network-operator.md

 title: Network Operator
 ---

-This guide details recommended configurations for Network Operator v25.1.0 to enable RDMA over InfiniBand, optimized for AKS environments with Mellanox NICs.
+This guide details recommended configurations for Network Operator to enable RDMA over InfiniBand, optimized for AKS environments with Mellanox NICs.

 :::tip
 This guide assumes a basic understanding of Network Operator and its role in Kubernetes clusters.
 Readers unfamiliar with the Network Operator are advised to review the official [Getting Started Guide](https://docs.nvidia.com/networking/display/kubernetes2501/getting-started-kubernetes.html) before proceeding.
 The concepts and recommended configurations presented here build on that foundation to enable RDMA over InfiniBand in AKS.
-This documentation is based on Network Operator v25.1.0.
 :::

 ## Network Operator Deployment